Samq64/fzur/README.md

-# Fzur
+# Fur

-This is Fzur, which stands for **fz**f A**UR**.
+This is Fur, which stands for **f**zf A**UR**.
 It is a couple of bash scripts made to simplify the process of searching for, installing and updating packages from the [Arch User Repository](https://aur.archlinux.org), which is a large collection of build scripts often referred to as [PKGBUILDs](https://wiki.archlinux.org/title/PKGBUILD) for Arch Linux.
 It uses the [fzf](https://github.com/junegunn/fzf) fuzzy finder tool for interactively selecting packages and previewing information about them.
 It is not dependant on other AUR tools.

 ## Installation

-Fzur is available on the AUR as `fzur-git`, which can installed with:
+Fur is available on the AUR as `fzur-git`, which can installed with:

 ```sh
 sudo pacman -S --needed base-devel git